dallas-hall/learning-ansible/README.md

 # Ansible

-Me learning Ansible and my Ansible scripts.
+Ansible examples from when I was learning.
+Also some Ansible scripts that I use at work and at home.